 Understanding LAANC for Drones

-This overview will provide the student with an introduction to this new system.
-The FAA says that LAANC is due to roll out before end of this year.
+This overview will provide the student with an introduction to the LAANC system.

 LAANC (pronounced “Lance”) provides drone operators with a streamlined solution to enable real time automated notification and authorization for flying in restricted airspace.
 The system can reduce approval time from up to 90 days down to almost instant.
 LAANC also provides a means for drone hobbyists to receive approval to fly within five miles of an airport, which was a requirement expressed by Congress in 2012 FAA re-authorization legislation.

 HOBBY/RECREATIONAL Drone Operators:

 If you’re a recreational remote pilot you have two options for flying your sUAS in controlled airspace…